 Captain Ian Farquhar is retiring from the Mastership of the Duke of Beaufort's Hunt at the end of the season after 34 years.
-Many people will wish to show their appreciation for the work he has done for the Hunt and a bank account has been opened to accumulate a retirement present (The TCF Fund) for Ian.
-If you would like to donate electronically, the account details are Sort Code: 30-92-06, Account: 07723839, IBAN: GB19LOYD30920607723839.
+Many people will wish to show their appreciation for the work he has done for the Hunt and a bank account has been opened to accumulate funds If you would like to donate electronically, the account details are Sort Code: 30-92-06, Account: 07723839, IBAN: GB19LOYD30920607723839.
 If contributing on line, please ensure the reference includes your name and initials.

 Please email email@example.com

 Alternatively cheques in favour of The TCF Fund can be sent to Myra Chappell at The Cottage, Hawkesbury Common, Badminton, South Gloucestershire, GL9 1BW.
 Please send S.A.E. if you require a receipt and again so your payment can be acknowledged please also confirm by email to firstname.lastname@example.org

 Also if you have anecdotes of Ian that you would like shown on this page, please send them to email@example.com - Jo Aldridge